TheRandomLabs/Scoop-Bucket/README.md

 `spotify-blockthespot` and `spotify-latest` are recommended.
 * Installing or updating google-spicetify automatically applies the spicetify configuration.

-### Minecraft Launcher

-* The Minecraft launcher's version is defined as `nightly`.
-This means that `scoop update minecraft-launcher --force --no-cache` or `scoop update minecraft-launcher -kf` should be used to update it.

-### MultiMC Development Version

-* MultiMC's version is defined as `nightly`.
-This means that `scoop update multimc-dev --force --no-cache` or `scoop update multimc-dev -kf` should be used to update it.

 ### spicetify-cli

 * spicetify-cli should be installed locally and not globally.